Advaith2805/PES2UG22CS017_PES2UG22CS038_PES2UG22CS045_PES2UG22CS049_LambdaServerlessFunction/README.md

 # Lambda - Serverless Function Execution Platform

 ## Project Description
 Lambda is a lightweight serverless function execution platform that allows users to deploy and run functions in an isolated environment.
-It supports multiple virtualization technologies like Docker and Firecracker to ensure efficient and secure execution.
+It supports multiple virtualization technologies like Docker and gVisor to ensure efficient and secure execution.

 ## Team Members
 - ABHINAV SANKARSHANA DASU